 When Web 2.0 came and passed, so to speak, it did so without any clear definition.
 But the web was changing rapidly and people apply names to things as a way to understand them.
 In this case, it seemed to include all kinds of stuff of differing nature – meaning the web was changing in different ways simultaneously and a lot of those different things got clumped together under the misleading Web 2.0 label.
 There were big changes taking place in social networking – people talking to each other rather than just taking information down from web servers.
 More subtly, it was also about people changing information rather than just accessing it.
 Web interfaces were also getting dramatically better with improved immediacy and a term we will now employ, direct empowerment.
 If anything, empowerment is the key to the changes that have taken place and will continue to take place.

-Congratulations!
-YOU were the Person of the Year The editors of TIME - who last year selected "YOU" as person of the year, saw the dawning of a new era resulting from “the small contributions of millions of people” -- “You seizing the reigns of global media founding and framing the new digital democracy.”
+The editors of TIME - who last year selected "YOU" as person of the year, saw the dawning of a new era resulting from “the small contributions of millions of people” -- “You seizing the reigns of global media founding and framing the new digital democracy.”
 Powering this are “consumer-generated media,” “social media,” and other Web 2.0 buzzwords from the debate about the changing media landscape.
 But TIME’s selection elevates awareness of this trend from the hot story of the day to the scale of a full-fledged social movement.
 TIME has recognized a momentous social development relatively early in its life-cycle, as they did with “The Under-25 Generation” (1966), and “American Women” (1975).
 Unlike those cultural phenomena, however, “You” is not limited to a demographic segment of the country, but it is open to everyone.

-Hype or Reality?
 As with any new development on the web, there is always a bit of both involved.
 The hype exists primarily on the level of many individual start-ups claiming to be the next Google in order to get funded with venture capital or acquired by Rupert Murdoch for a billion dollars!
 But the reality is seen in how people are actually using the web and what tools are becoming available at an increasingly rapid pace.
 How will these changes further affect human interactions and communication and, therefore, business and marketing?
 It used to be about customer-focus, but in actuality it still very much a product-driven marketplace to this day.
 Marketers have always had a strong desire for control over the product, the packaging, and the message and to be effective, breaking through the clutter by segmenting and targeting.
 It's a military-like discipline with military-like terms.
 That world is changing, or has already changed.
 But often it seems organizations don't realize how profound the change has been.

 The key concept for businesses to understand in this new environment is to listen to people’s voices – not their wallets.
 “Customer-centric marketing” has been a much talked about trend for a long time now.
 However, the advances in database marketing, predictive modeling, and lifetime value segmentation are really “money-centric,” not “customer-centric” approaches.
 Tracking purchases focuses marketers on the next product to sell and pushing it at the customer, while neglecting the relationship the customer wants to have with the brand.
 The collective “You” is demanding that businesses listen to criticism and complaints and honestly admit mistakes.
 Organizations need to be open to suggestions and participate in a collaborative process to build their brand.

 This sponsored content article is provided to the credit union community for shared insights and knowledge from a recognized solutions provider in the industry.
 Please note that the views and opinions offered here do not reflect those of Callahan & Associates, and Callahan does not endorse vendors or the solutions they offer.